Why Is it Important to Choose a Pediatric Research Hospital With Access to Clinical Trials?

 What makes CHLA a top site for pediatric clinical trials?

-CHLA maintains strict rules for clinical trial participation which are designed to ensure patient safety and avoid any questions about patient consent.
+- CHLA maintains strict rules for clinical trial participation designed to ensure patient safety and safeguard patient consent.
 All clinical trials follow an established and approved plan, called a protocol, to ensure the highest degree of safety possible.
 Clinical trials are only conducted on children with full disclosure and permission.
+Our efforts have led to breakthroughs that are transforming the way doctors around the world treat complex cancers.